andrasq/node-qhttp/Readme.md

 - maybe have httpClient support streaming responses
 - `a[]=1&a[]=2` should be parsed into an array `[1, 2]` like in php
-- add emulateRestifyClient as an instance method on httpClient objects